Delivery Point Management

 • Highways Act 1980

-In the delivery and collection of Plant and heavy materials, CDM Regulations 2015 apply.
-Standard NR/L2/OHS/00047 provides additional information and supporting documentation.
-The focus is on the principle of prevention.
+In the delivery and collection of Plant and heavy materials, CDM Regulations apply.
+Standard NR/L2/OHS/0047 provides additional information and supporting documentation.
+The focus is on the principles of prevention.

 In enhancing access points, work has been undertaken setting out good practice design.
-This will be included in Plant Manual NR/PLANT/0200 during 2015.
-Fuller details are contained within report “CS075481 Network Rail Infrastructure Access Points Best Practice Design Guide“, and associated appendices:-
+This is included in the Infrastructure Plant Manual NR/L2/RMVP/0200/P301.

 ← Back